-Small patches that arrive in unified format (diff -u) as plain text attachments with no HTML and a brief summary at the top are the easiest to handle.
+For some cases, small patches that arrive by mailing list in unified format (diff -u) as plain text attachments with no HTML and a brief summary at the top are easy to handle, but sadly also easy to overlook.

 If a patch is sent to the nut-upsdev mailing list, it stands a better chance of being seen immediately.
 However, it is likely to be dropped if any issues cannot be resolved quickly.
 If your code might not work for others, or if it is a large change, your best bet is to submit a pull request or create an issue on GitHub.